 The Centre will feature three purpose built music classrooms, two fully equipped drama studios and a full sprung dance studio.
 There will be 10 peripatetic rehearsal studios, with one equipped as a recording studio.

-The facility will also feature a fully equipped Hospitality Training Centre and hospitality area, with stunning views to the Blue Mountains.
+The facility will also feature a hospitality area with stunning views to the Blue Mountains.

 The new Performing Arts Centre will open new opportunities for study and performance as the College prepares students for a bright future.